roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 One day, when I accomplish the world exploration, I should depart upon adventure in to the parallel reality, planned Lydia.

-"Well, for I am outstanding​," Yuuyami remarked with all her heart; "I have nothing to hide, after all I am the latest, the uttermost Autodoll."
+"Well, for I am outstanding," Yuuyami remarked with all her heart; "I have nothing to hide, after all I am the latest, the uttermost Autodoll."
 "Have you forget of Shii-chan?"